Michael Hughes (serial killer): Biography

 Michael Herbert Hughes was born in 1958 in Michigan.
 Shortly after his birth, his father left the family.
 At age 5, Hughes, his mother, and his sister moved to California.
 He grew up in Pasadena then Los Angeles, where he attended Los Angeles High School from 9th to 12th grade.

-Hughes lived in a dysfunctional family; his mother was an alcoholic who regularly beat him and his sister.
-When Hughes' sister became pregnant; his mother aborted the baby in front of him.
+Hughes came from a dysfunctional family; his mother was an alcoholic who regularly beat him and his sister.
+When Hughes' sister became pregnant, his mother aborted the baby in front of him.
 During his teen years, he was hospitalized multiple times for nervous breakdowns.
 In 1976, at age 17, he enlisted in the Navy, where he worked as a shipmate for a few months, eventually working up to gunner's mate.

 After leaving the Navy, Hughes moved back to California, where he lived on the streets, made friends, and sold drugs to support himself.
 He and his new-found friends moved through Oakland to Long Beach, finally settling in Los Angeles, where Hughes' first confirmed murder took place.